Oberon (Weber): Music and noted arias

 Comparing the unconventional plot and structure of Oberon with that of The Magic Flute, Gustav Kobbé contends that 'Oberon is musically strong enough to stand on its own merits'.
 Grove notes that despite the "unmitigated awfulness" of the libretto, Weber was able to provide musical characterisation for the main characters, at the same time colourfully evoking the mood of the different scenes; the careful recurring use of the horn call motif helps to give the impression of tying the work together.
 The fairy strands of the opera are given in delicate, beautifully orchestrated music that often anticipates the fairy music of Mendelssohn.
 Indeed, Mendelssohn quoted the descending scale theme from the finale of act 2 ("Hark, the mermaids") in his own overture to A Midsummer Night's Dream.
-It is not clear whether Mendelssohn planned his entire overture as a tribute to Weber.
+It is not clear whether Mendelssohn planned his entire overture as a tribute to Weber, although Mendelssohn's overture borrows the same key, expression, and orchestration in addition to the melody.